AmigoDheena/Amigo-Performance/readme.txt

 ### 🛠️ Feature Details

-**🎯 Revolutionary Asset Manager (v3.0 Flagship Feature)** The Advanced Asset Manager is a complete game-changer for WordPress performance optimization.
-Unlike traditional methods that require coding knowledge or only work on the homepage, this tool gives you granular control over every CSS and JavaScript file across your entire website.
+**🎯 Revolutionary Asset Manager (Updated in v3.2)** The Advanced Asset Manager is now even better with page-wise asset grouping in a convenient accordion interface.
+This major UI improvement makes it much easier to manage large numbers of assets across your entire website.

 **How It Works:**
 - Visit any page on your website while logged in as admin
 - Click the "Asset Manager" button in the admin bar
-- See all CSS/JS files currently loading on that specific page
+- See all CSS/JS files organized by page URL in an accordion interface
+- Expand/collapse page sections to focus on specific areas of your site
 - Toggle files on/off with simple switches
 - Changes apply instantly - test immediately
 - If something breaks, restore it with one click

 **Key Advantages:**
+- **Page-wise Organization:** Assets are grouped by URL for easier management
+- **Compact Interface:** Efficiently handle large numbers of resources
 - **Site-Wide Control:** Unlike the old system (homepage only), manage assets on every page
 - **Visual Interface:** See exactly which files are loading in real-time
 - **Safe Testing:** All changes are reversible instantly
 - **No Coding Required:** Point, click, optimize - that's it!
 - **Professional Results:** Achieve developer-level optimization without technical knowledge

+**✨ CSS & JS Minification (NEW Features)**
+The new minification features help reduce file sizes by removing unnecessary characters, whitespace, and comments from your CSS and JavaScript files.

+**How Minification Works:**
+- Enable CSS and/or JS minification in the core settings
+- The plugin automatically processes files to reduce their size
+- Minified versions are cached for optimal performance
+- Original files remain untouched for safety
+- File size reductions of 20-40% are common

+**Key Benefits:**
+- **Smaller File Sizes:** Reduces download time and bandwidth usage
+- **Faster Page Loading:** Smaller files load and execute more quickly
+- **Improved Performance Scores:** Better PageSpeed and Core Web Vitals metrics
+- **No Visual Changes:** Functionality and appearance remain identical
+- **Smart Caching:** Minified files are cached for optimal performance

 **1. Query String Removal**
 Removes version parameters (e.g., `?ver=4.6`) from CSS and JavaScript URLs.
 Some servers and proxy caches cannot cache files with query strings, even with proper cache headers.
 This optimization can improve caching efficiency significantly.